commtech/fscc-windows/README.md

 4. Delete all folders except for 'legacy'

 At this point you can install the 'legacy' version of the driver without the newer version interfering.

+##### Do I need to do anything special to use DMA?
+No!
+If you have a board with DMA enabled (the SuperFSCC family), the drivers will automatically utilize DMA for both transmit and receive (as of version 2.8.0).
+If you find you do not want to use DMA, you can disable it by using ENABLE_FORCE_FIFO.
+You can switch back to DMA by using DISABLE_FORCE_FIFO.

+It is advisable to purge after switching between DMA and FIFO mode.

+DMA allocates an additional 1MB of space for transmit and 1MB of space for receive in addition to the memory cap.

 ## Build Dependencies